linode/docs/docs/security/firewalls/control-network-traffic-with-iptables.md

 While some rules are configured in these files already, either file can be edited at any time.
 The syntax for altering table rules is the same as in the sections [Configure iptables](#configure-iptables) and [Configuring Rules for IPv6](#use-ip6tables-to-manage-ipv6-traffic).

-### Save IPtables-persistent Rules Through Reboot
+### Save iptables-persistent Rules Through Reboot

-By default, IPtables-persistent rules save on reboot for IPv4 only.
+By default, iptables-persistent rules save on reboot for IPv4 only.
 Therefore, if you are running both IPv4 and IPv6 together you will need to manually edit both the `rules.v4` and `rules.v6` files.
 On older systems, `iptables-save` was used to write the changes to the `rules` file.
 Now that `iptables-persistent` is an option, do not use the `iptables-save > /etc/iptables/rules.v4` or `iptables-save > /etc/iptables/rules.v6` commands as any IPv6 changes will be overwritten by the IPv4 rules.

-To enforce the IPtables rules and ensure that they persist after reboot run `dpkg-reconfigure` and respond **Yes** when prompted:
+To enforce the iptables rules and ensure that they persist after reboot run `dpkg-reconfigure` and respond **Yes** when prompted:

     dpkg-reconfigure iptables-persistent